-When 18-year-old Victoria came to the throne, victories over Revolutionary and Napoleonic France had increased Britain’s influence and standing abroad, yet Britain also faced problems due to a rising population, rural unemployment with subsequent migration to towns, along with appalling living and working conditions.
+When 18-year-old Victoria came to the throne, victories over Revolutionary and Napoleonic France had increased Britain’s influence and standing abroad.
+But Britain also faced problems at home due to a rising population, rural unemployment and appalling living and working conditions.

 Nevertheless, Victoria’s reign was a period of industrial, political, scientific, and military change, marked by the country’s transformation into an industrial and imperial giant with its great expansion of the British Empire.

 There are a host of top Victorian sites to visit in England, including Osborne House and Crystal Palace Park.
-Here’s our guide to some of Victorian England’s significant locations, museums and monuments.
+Here’s our guide to some of Victorian England’s most important locations, museums and monuments.

 10 of the Best Victorian Sites in England